sul-dlss-labs/engineering-design-adrs/0022-derivative-generation.md

 ## Decision Outcome <!-- required -->

-After [several discussions](https://docs.google.com/document/d/1H1zy-yCDErMTf2IWK1PdN9r_6IjqRqiREc0yYnaiYvo) as part of an Architecture Forum, we propose to use a combination of messaging and new workflow(s) to produce non-image derivatives, a form of Option 3 as decribed in documents listed above.
+After [several discussions](https://docs.google.com/document/d/1H1zy-yCDErMTf2IWK1PdN9r_6IjqRqiREc0yYnaiYvo) as part of an Architecture Forum, we propose to use a combination of messaging and new workflow(s) to produce non-image derivatives, a form of Option 3 as described in documents listed above.

 The basic flow and architecture is:

 * The user initiates accessioning via current systems, e.g. pre-assembly, Goobi, H2.
 New user interface elements will need to be added to indicate if OCR or transcription is needed for the material or batch of materials.
 This will set new fields in cocina and/or add new workflow variables.
 * Accessioning will proceed as normal.
 * When accessioning is complete, an `end-accession.completed` message is currently sent.
 A new service will look for these messages and [use logic](https://docs.google.com/document/d/1JLJwio7xVDDh75KY3dZJIFPDep-92hoQJ5p9EgFKabY/edit#heading=h.n930qglopzgc) to create the new OCR/captioning workflow for that object if needed.
-Logic will the content type, the new fields set and the existence of derivatives to determine if the new OCR/captioning workflow is needed.
+Logic will consider the content type, the new fields set and the existence of derivatives to determine if the new OCR/captioning workflow is needed.
 * The new workflow will have consist of several steps, which will include any required versioning, OCR and transcription, and possible pause of review.
 If review is required, it will be indicated by the operator ahead of time via a UI element (most likely in pre-assembly or Goobi), and this will be passed through to the workflow.
-* The OCR will be peformed by ABBYY, and the transcription will be peformed by Whisper.
+* The OCR will be peformed by ABBYY, and the transcription will be performed by Whisper.
 These services are likely to be run separately from the server(s) monitoring for `end-accession.completed` and running the new robots, and will triggered by API calls from the robots.
 * As part of the workflow, the object will be opened, and then closed when OCR and transcription is complete to ensure files are preserved.
 * Closing the object will trigger accessionWF, which will ensure the files are properly shelved and preserved.
 * Changes being made to versioning in a separate workcycle will ensure that no other user or process can close the object while this new workflow is in process, preventing two processes from altering the object at the same time.